Skip to main content

 .setAll(cookie_jar)

-Setting cookies, a hash with cookies should be passed as an argument
+Setting cookies; a hash with cookies must be passed as an argument

 async parse(set, results) {